 Secretary Clinton Agreed To Testify As Early As December 2014 But Trey Gowdy Delayed Her Appearance.
 “As a courtesy, the Ranking Member contacted Secretary Clinton, and she responded that she was willing to testify at a public hearing to answer the Select Committee’s questions.
 She agreed without hesitation, and she offered to testify as early as December 2014.
 The Ranking Member personally communicated all of this information to you in October 2014.
 On November 12, 2014, in a joint phone call with both Republican and Democratic staff, Secretary Clinton’s attorney again confirmed her cooperation and willingness to testify in a public hearing before the Committee as early as December.
 But instead of obtaining Secretary Clinton’s testimony in December, you decided to delay her testimony, explaining that you first wanted to obtain all of her documents related to Benghazi.”
 [Select Committee on Benghazi Democrats Letter to Trey Gowdy, 3/6/15]

-Wasteful and Political GOP Investigations
+Wasteful And Political GOP Investigations

 MULTIPLE GOP-LED INVESTIGATIONS INTO THE BENGHAZI ATTACKS HAVE COST TAXPAYERS MILLIONS OF DOLLARS AND HAVE SOUGHT TO POLITICIZE THE TRAGEDY FOR THEIR OWN BENEFIT